 Upon taking office, the Trump administration immediately tried, and failed, to lift sanctions on Russia.
 Meanwhile, Cohen and Sater worked the secret Russia-Ukraine peace deal (which would’ve lifted sanctions) and reportedly delivered it to Michael Flynn.
 Won’t go too deep into the details because you’ve lived it, but Trump ran a presidency friendly to Russia until Congress literally forced his hand to apply new sanctions.
 Trump’s anti-NATO stance continued nonetheless.
 It all culminated at Trump’s summit with Putin at Helsinki in the Summer of 2018.
 Trump publicly sided with Putin over the U.S. Intelligence Community in front of the entire world.
 Russia, who has an economy smaller than that of New York and California, had the President of the United States in the palm of his hand.
 Their relationship has appeared to deteriorate in the months since, as pressure continues to be applied to the administration for a tougher stance on Russia.

 If there were any omissions of specifics, they’re expanded upon in the links I’ve cited.
 I tried to keep this as brief as possible.
 Here is an article outlining how this collusion could be considered a criminal conspiracy against the United States.
 And this is just the tip of the iceberg of what we know related to Russia.
 Mueller knows far more given the cooperation of witnesses like Flynn, Gates, and Cohen.
 Mueller has established the underlying crimes on the part of the Russians.
-What’s next appears to be the indictment of any of the American co-conspirators who are currently unnamed as well as a report on the subsequent effort to obstruct justice on the part of President Trump and his allies.
+What we are waiting on is details of the subsequent effort to obstruct justice on the part of President Trump and his allies.
 Also, there is still much to be uncovered in potential conspiracies with other foreign powers like the United Arab Emirates, Saudi Arabia, and Israel who also reportedly sought to buy the Trump presidency.
-Potential conspiracies that Robert Mueller has taken an interest in, and is reportedly set to outline in 2019.
 There are also domestic crimes Michael Cohen has implicated the president in and criminal investigations into his inaugural committee, the Trump Organization, and the Trump Foundation.